OfficeDev/open-xml-docs/docs/how-to-open-a-presentation-document-for-read-only-access.md

 ms.date: 11/01/2017
 localization_priority: Normal
 ---
-# How to: Open a presentation document for read-only access (Open XML SDK)
+# Open a presentation document for read-only access (Open XML SDK)

 This topic describes how to use the classes in the Open XML SDK 2.5 for Office to programmatically open a presentation document for read-only